 If your oven runs hot, check the bread for doneness after 45 minutes.
 To check for doneness, insert a toothpick into the middle of the loaf.
 If it comes out clean, it’s done!

-- White Whole Wheat Flour: Substitute whole wheat pastry flour or spelt flour for a similar taste, color, and texture.
-To make this zucchini bread gluten-free, use a gluten-free flour mix.
-We have had good success with Bob’s Red Mill Gluten-Free Flour.
+- White Whole Wheat Flour: substitute whole wheat pastry flour or spelt flour for a similar taste, color, and texture.
+You can also substitute 1 cup whole wheat flour and ½ cup all-purpose flour.
+We don’t recommend subbing all regular whole wheat flour, as the bread will come out dense and grainy.
+To make gluten-free zucchini bread, use a gluten-free flour mix, such as Bob’s Red Mill 1-to-1 Gluten-Free Flour.

 - Cinnamon: substitute pumpkin or apple pie spice.